alan-turing-institute/data-classification-app/user_testing/analysis_template.md

 - **Y**: Not applicable/tested

 The questions we want to know the answer to are:
-* Did the user understand what they had to do?
+* Did the user understand what they were trying to do conceptually?
 * Were they able to complete the process themselves?

+And more generally:
-* Could they find the relevant information when they got stuck?
+* Did they agree with the process?
+   * This is especially applicable to the questions of the classification process

 For example: